-31.1 This Agreement constitutes the entire agreement between the parties and supersedes any prior agreement or arrangement in respect of its subject matter and:
+32.1 The Contract constitutes the entire agreement between the Parties and supersedes any prior agreement or arrangement in respect of its subject matter and:

-31.1.1 neither party has entered into this Agreement in reliance upon, and it will have no remedy in respect of, any misrepresentation, representation or statement (whether made by the other party or any other person and whether made to the first party or any other person) which is not expressly set out in this Agreement;
+32.1.1 neither Party has entered into the Contract in reliance upon, and it will have no remedy in respect of, any misrepresentation, representation or statement (whether made by the other Party or any other person and whether made to the first Party or any other person) which is not expressly set out in the Contract;

-31.1.2 the only remedies available for any misrepresentation or breach of any representation or statement which was made prior to entry into this Agreement and which is expressly set out in this Agreement will be for breach of contract; and
+32.1.2 the only remedies available for any misrepresentation or breach of any representation or statement which was made prior to entry into this Agreement and which is expressly set out in the Contract will be for breach of contract; and

-31.1.3 nothing in this clause 31 will be interpreted or construed as limiting or excluding any liability for fraud or fraudulent misrepresentation.
+32.1.3 nothing in this clause 32 will be interpreted or construed as limiting or excluding any liability for fraud or fraudulent misrepresentation.

-If any term of this Agreement is found by any court or body or authority of competent jurisdiction to be illegal, unlawful, void or unenforceable, such term will be deemed to be severed from this Agreement and this will not affect the remainder of this Agreement which will continue in full force and effect.
+If any of these Terms and Conditions are found by any court or body or authority of competent jurisdiction to be illegal, unlawful, void or unenforceable, such term will be deemed to be severed from these Terms and Conditions and this will not affect the remainder of these Terms and Conditions which will continue in full force and effect.

-Save as otherwise expressly provided in this Agreement, no variation to this Agreement will be effective unless it is in writing and signed by a duly authorised representative on behalf of each of the parties.
+35.1 Save as otherwise expressly provided in these Terms and Conditions, no variation to these Terms and Conditions will be effective unless it is in writing and signed by a duly authorised representative on behalf of each of the Parties.

-Nothing in this Agreement and no action taken by the parties in connection with it will create a partnership or joint venture or relationship of employer and employee between the parties or give either party authority to act as the agent of or in the name of or on behalf of the other party or to bind the other party or to hold itself out as being entitled to do so.
+Nothing in these Terms and Conditions and no action taken by either Party in connection with them will create a partnership or joint venture or relationship of employer and employee between the Parties or give either Party authority to act as the agent of or in the name of or on behalf of the other Party or to bind the other Party or to hold itself out as being entitled to do so.

 37. RIGHTS OF THIRD PARTIES

-The parties do not intend that any term of this Agreement will be enforceable under the Contracts (Rights of Third Parties) Act 1999 by any person.
+The Parties do not intend that any of these Terms and Conditions will be enforceable under the Contracts (Rights of Third Parties) Act 1999 by any person.

-38.1 This Agreement and any non-contractual obligations arising out of or in connection with it will be governed by the law of England.
+39.1 These Terms and Conditions and any non-contractual obligations arising out of or in connection with them will be governed by the law of England.

-38.2 Each party agrees that the courts of England have non-exclusive jurisdiction to determine any dispute arising out of or in connection with this Agreement (including in relation to any non-contractual obligations).
+39.2 The Parties hereby agree that the courts of England have non-exclusive jurisdiction to determine any dispute arising out of or in connection with these Terms and Conditions (including in relation to any non-contractual obligations).